-Posted March 2nd, 2017 by & filed under Valuable Posts on working in the Mental Health Profession, New Mexico Art Therapy Association, Top News, SWC Blog, Student Reflections and Updates, Art Therapy/Counseling at SWC, Featured.
+Posted March 2nd, 2017 by & filed under Valuable Posts on working in the Mental Health Profession, New Mexico Art Therapy Association, Top News, SWC Blog, Art Therapy/Counseling at SWC, Featured.

 SWC and NMATA joined forces to offer a letter writing pizza party to help pass legislation that would enable Licensed Professional Art Therapists (LPAT) to receive third party payment for their services.
 Currently, art therapists can be licensed in the state of New Mexico with the LPAT credential, but insurance companies have recently begun to…

-Posted October 21st, 2016 by & filed under Creative Writing from Southwestern College, Top News, SWC Blog, Student Reflections and Updates, Featured.
+Posted October 21st, 2016 by & filed under Creative Writing from Southwestern College, Top News, SWC Blog, Featured.